 His most famous effort, The First Reading of the Emancipation Proclamation, 1864, was exhibited in several cities in the United States before being placed on view in the House wing of the Capitol in 1878 (the painting now hangs in the west stairwell of the Senate wing).
 Carpenter had created the large historical piece in the White House, under the watchful eye of President Lincoln, and published his reminiscences of this time in a book titled Six Months in the White House.
 The account of life with the President was sufficiently popular to be reprinted sixteen times between 1866 and 1883.
 The artist painted several other images of Lincoln (some posthumous), and Lincoln with his family and colleagues during the 1860s.

 Carpenter was elected an associate member of the National Academy of Design in 1853 and continued to exhibit there until 1896.
 He died in New York City in 1900.
-[This is an edited version of the artist's biography published, or to be published, in the NGA Systematic Catalogue]
+[This is an edited version of the artist's biography published in the NGA Systematic Catalogue]

 "Frank Bicknell Carpenter: Phrenological Character and Biography."
 American Phrenological Journal 28 (September 1858): 1-4.